PengNi/longmethyl/README.md

 ## TODO
 - add summmary
 - test case with no basecall/resquiggle steps
+- `--fast5out` not necessary in basecall; tombo-anno split from tombo-resquiggle, and make it optional
 - ~~dockerfile~~
 - cpu settings (do not use task.cpus for all process)
 - clean work dir
-- ~~test with gpu~~ (singularity tested, still waiting to test docker+gpu, anyway)
+- ~~test with gpu (with docker, run with gpu and cpu cannot succeed in a single container, cause of guppy)~~
 - how to set a default deepsignal model